sgutierrez8c54/codeserv/Troubleshooting.md

 #### Workaround for a Java Linear Op Mode

-If you are a Java programmer and you are using a LinearOpMode, instead of using the waitForStart() method (which is commented out in the code snippet below), you should use opModeIsActive() and isStopRequested() methods to create a loop that sends telemetry data to the Driver Station while waiting for the start command.
+If you are a Java programmer and you are using a LinearOpMode, instead of using the waitForStart() method (which is commented out in the code snippet below), you should use the opModeIsActive() and isStopRequested() methods to create a loop that sends telemetry data to the Driver Station while waiting for the start command.

 ```
         // Do not use waitForStart() if you have Motorola E4 phones.